-Ryan Moore ended a three-year wait for his second PGA title at the Justin Timberlake Shriners Hospitals for Children Open in Las Vegas.
+Ryan Moore won his second PGA title at the Justin Timberlake Shriners Hospitals for Children Open.

 The 30-year-old won his home town-tournament by holding off Zimbabwean Brendon de Jonge by one shot, finishing on 24-under-par 260 following a closing 66.